-Again, by "Gold's formalization", Klein must be referring to identification in the limit from positive data.
+Again, by "Gold's formalization," Klein must be referring to identification in the limit from positive data.
 Klein's first point is that it is unrealistic to use exact convergence as a requirement because we do not know if children in communities all learn exactly the same language, and it is much more plausible that they learn languages that are highly similar, but different in some details.
 Hopefully by now it is clear that Klein is misplacing the reason why it is impossible to identify in the limit from positive data superfinite classes of languages.
-It is not because of exact convergence, it is because learners are required to succeed for any full presentation of the data, not just the computable ones.
+It is not because of exact convergence; it is because learners are required to succeed for any complete presentation of the data, not just the computable ones.
 In frameworks that allow looser definitions of convergence (PAC-learning, identification in the limit from positive data with probability p), the main results are more or less the same as in the identification in the limit from positive data.
-The real reason for Horning's success is made clear in Angluin (1988): identification in the limit from approximately computable positive stochastic data only requires learners to succeed for data presentations that are computable.
-As for the choice of exactness as the definition of convergence being unrealistic, it is a useful abstraction that lets one ignore the variation that exists in reality to concentrate on the core properties of natural language that make learning possible.
+A crucial component of Horning's success is made clear in Angluin (1988): identification in the limit from computable positive stochastic data only requires learners to succeed for data presentations which are computable.
+As for the unrealistic nature of exact convergence, isn't it a useful abstraction?
+It lets one ignore the variation that exists in reality to concentrate on the core properties of natural language that make learning possible.

 Klein then claims that it is much more reasonable to assume that the data presentations are generated by a fixed unchanging probability distribution defined by the target PCFG.
 This idealization may lead to fruitful research, but it is hard to accept it as realistic.
 That would mean that for each of us, in our lives, every sentence we have heard up until this point, and will hear until we die, is being generated by a fixed unchanging probability distribution.
-It is hard to see how this could be true given that what is actually said is determined by so many non-linguistic factors.11 So if realism is one basis for the "wide array of objections" that Klein mentions, the alternative proposed does not look much better.
+It is hard to see how this could be true given that what is actually said is determined by so many non-linguistic factors.15 So if realism is one basis for the "wide array of objections" that Klein mentions, the alternative proposed does not look any better.